Wellington City Archives is a primary information resource for the history of Wellington.

 You can search the archives online.

-Once you have identified the records you wish to view from the database, you can then visit us to see the items themselves.
+Once you have identified the records you wish to view from the database, you can then make an appointment to visit us to see the items themselves.
 Our reference staff may also be able to find more records relevant to your research.

 Make an appointment before visiting